Paul Schuss: Biography

 Since his early childhood, as soon as he learned to hold a pencil and a brush, he started to draw and paint with passion.

 After different homes in Burgundy, Provence and the Côte d'Azur near Saint Tropez, his family setting up in Nièvre in 1953.

 At the age of 10, Schuss met the French painter Albert Drachkovitch-Thomas, who discovered his talent.
 He offered him his first professional paintings box and brushes and he introduced him succinctly to the tempera technique.

-But it is a self-taught artist that Paul Schuss learned others pictural techniques like acrylic, watercolor, inkwashing, mixmedia and pastel.
+Schuss taught himself other pictural techniques like acrylic, watercolor, inkwashing, mixmedia and pastel.

 He exhibited for the first time at the age of 17 in the Chapelle Sainte Marie (Nevers, France) with Le Salon du Groupe Nivernais.

 He created these paintings at the age of 14, 15 and 16.
 All these paintings were bought by collectors.

 The Prefecture de Nevers bought the painting that he showed in his next exhibition in May in Nevers.

 He began to study law in Paris but eventually decided to devote himself entirely to art at the age of nineteen.

-As an adolescent, he discovers the mystical power of Light.
+As an adolescent, he discovers his affinity towards light.
 He saw a warm, strange golden light – as if it was inhabited – glowing through the window of a fortified castle in ruins.

 This stream of light touched him deeply as he felt it was the Life of Light.
 Since then, this image has been part of him and has influenced his art in many ways.

 As he was living in Paris, he met Erté in 1968.

 In 1971 he left for Austria in search of his roots.
 He lived for two years in Salzburg and then for six years in Vienna.

 In 1972 he showed his art in the Palais Lobkowitz in Vienna, where Ludwig van Beethoven's Third Symphony was performed for the first time in Vienna in this hall with the composer as conductor in 1804.

 He met the Doctor Karl Kanzian who will become the most important collector of Paul Schuss' paintings in Europe.

 In 1974 Prinz Otto zu Windisch-Graetz (born in 1928 and related to the family of Emperor Franz Josef von Habsburg-Lothringen and Elisabeth of Bavarian (Sissi) and their son Prinz Rudolf of Austria) and several relatives visited him in his studio in Vienna.
 Prinz Otto zu Windisch-Graetz shot photos of his important tempera paintings like "Dialog with the Eternal", "Power of Nature", "The Town without Soul", "Last Suns".

 In 1979 Paul Schuss returned to France and resides since this time in Burgundy.

 Since 1980, he is part of one of the most important galleries of Paris: La Galerie d'Art de la Place Beauvau.
 The director, Jean Minet, said about Paul Schuss: " He is one of our eminent painters, yes he is an eminent artist".